-EMPLOYEE means a person who is in active employment in the United States with the Employer.
+EMPLOYEE means a person who is in active employment with the Employer.

-EMPLOYER means the Policyholder, and includes any Covered Unit which elects to participate in the plan and receives the consent of its Board of Directors to do so.
+EMPLOYER means the Policyholder, and includes any Covered Unit which elects to participate in the plan and receives its consent of the Board of Directors to do so.